Paederus

 Paederus is a genus of small beetles of the family Staphylinidae ("rove beetles").
 With 622 valid species assigned by 1987 to the subtribe Paederina (Paederus and its close allies), and with all but 148 within Paederus itself, the genus is large.
 Due to toxins in the hemolymph of some species within this genus, it has given its name to paederus dermatitis, a characteristic skin irritation that occurs if one of the insects is crushed against skin.
-That name, Paederus dermatitis, is a poor choice because, decades earlier, the affliction had been called dermatitis linearis, a name that works in all languages, not just English, because of its Latin origin; the name Paederus dermatitis is also inappropriate because it has shown to be caused by (a) only a few species of the genus Paederus, but (b) also a few species that belong to closely related genera (that are not Paederus) within the subtribe Paederina.
 A scholarly paper in 2002 suggested that a Paederus species could have been responsible for some of the ten Plagues of Egypt described in the Bible's Book of Exodus.

+Distribution

+Paederus species are widely distributed around the world.

 Description

-Like other beetles (Coleoptera), rove beetles have hardened forewings that cover the flight wings.
-At one time, the rove beetle group was known as "Brachyptera" (short wings), because their flight wings are folded under short elytra.

-Paederus species are widely distributed around the world.
-They are much more brightly colored than other rove beetles, with metallic blue- or green-colored elytra and many with bright orange or red on the pronotum and the basal segments of the abdomen.
+Paederus species are much more brightly colored than most other rove beetles, with metallic blue- or green-colored elytra and many with bright orange or red on the pronotum and the basal segments of the abdomen.
 These bright colors may be an example of aposematism, a warning signal to potential predators.

+Biology

 Although most adult rove beetles avoid daylight, Paederus species are active during the day and attracted to bright lights after nightfall.

 Paederus eggs are laid singly, in moist habitats.
 Larvae go through two instars before pupation.
 Both larvae and adults are predatory on other insects.
 Because of their preference for moist soil, large numbers of Paederus beetles may be attracted to irrigated farmland, where they provide some benefit by eating herbivorous insects but can cause problems for people working in fields or grassy areas.